 The task force recognizes that large-scale reforms to structures that compensate and recognize faculty labor must occur in coordination with movement in other systems.
+Such reforms should go hand-in-hand with Recommendations 2 and 3, as described above.
+However, since these initiatives require research and discussion beyond the time available to the task force, we list them here, identifying the committees best positioned to conduct this work.
 These systems are within the purview of the Provost's Office, Academic Affairs and all-College committees.